tytydraco/yessleep/out/Emma_and_Harper_are_silently_watching_as_I_type_this_If_I_stop_for_too_long_theyll_lose_control_and_kill_me_Part_1.md

 The various noises of the party seemed to blend together into a writhing mass of sound, twisting and distorting until it was eventually refined into a high-pitched ringing.

 My eyelids reopened to a quiet hospital room in the middle of the night.
 The transition was nauseatingly instantaneous.
-I went from believing I was thirty-nine with a wife and a kid back to being in alone in my late twenties, exactly as I was before the stroke.
+I went from believing I was thirty-nine with a wife and a kid back to being alone in my late twenties, exactly as I was before the stroke.

 A few dozen panic attacks later, I started to get a handle on the situation.

 Now, I recognize this is not the note these types of online anecdotes normally start on.
 The ones I've read ease you in gradually.
 They savor a few morsels of the uncanny foreplay before the main event.
 An intriguing break in reality here, a whispered unraveling of existence there.
 It's an exercise in building tension, letting the suspense bubble and fester like fresh roadkill on boiling asphalt, all the while dropping a few not-so-subtle hints about what’s *really* happening.

 Then, the author experiences a moment of clarity, followed by the climatic epiphany.
 A revelation as existentially terrifying as it is painfully cliché.
-If you shut your eyes and listen closely when the trick is laid bare, you should be able to hear the distant tapping of M. Night Shyamalan’s keyboard as he begins drafting a new screenplay.

 *“Oh my god, none of that was real.
 Ever since the accident, my life has been a lie.
 I’ve been in a coma since \[****insert time and date of brain injury here****\].”*